jetsonhacks/installLibrealsense/README.md

 Installs the librealsense library for the Intel Realsense cameras on the NVIDIA Jetson platform.

 Installation is broken up into two parts.
-The shell file 'installLibrealsense.sh' installs dependences for the librealsense library on the Jetson, including libusb-dev and the glfw library, and then builds the library and installs it.
+The shell file 'installLibrealsense.sh' installs dependences for the librealsense library on the Jetson, including libusb-dev and the glfw library, and then clones the librealsense library, patches it for ARM, and then builds the library and installs it.

+<b>Note:</b> As of this writing (June 3, 2016) the Jetson TK1 uses v3.1.2 of the glfw, as later versions crash.
+The version supplied within librealsense currently builds v3.2, which causes issues.

 There is also a shell file for installing Qt Creator, which can be used to work with the supplied Qt Creator project files included in the installation.